-Input Configuration At- Type Meaning tribute oiio:UnassociatedAlpha int If nonzero, will leave alpha unassociated (versus the default of premul- tiplying color channels by alpha if the alpha channel is unassociated). oiio:ioproxy ptr Pointer to a Filesystem:::IOProxy that will handle the I/O, for ex- ample by reading from memory rather than the file system.
+Input Configuration Attribute Type Meaning oiio:UnassociatedAlpha int If nonzero, will leave alpha unassociated (versus the default of premul- tiplying color channels by alpha if the alpha channel is unassociated). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for ex- ample by reading from memory rather than the file system.